 - Operations in the convergence layer adapters that bundle nodes use to transport data through specific types of internets.
-(However, the document does discuss the services that must be provided by each adapter at the convergence layer.) - The bundle route computation algorithm. - Mechanisms for populating the routing or forwarding information bases of bundle nodes. - The mechanisms for securing bundles en route. - The mechanisms for managing bundle nodes.
+(However, the document does discuss the services that must be provided by each adapter at the convergence layer.) - provided by each adapter at the converge The bundle route computation algorithm. - Mechanisms for populating the routing or forwarding information bases of bundle nodes. - The mechanisms for securing bundles en route. - The mechanisms for managing bundle nodes.